Trusts Attorney in Farmington Hills, Michigan

 Trusts Attorney

-Serving Bingham Farms, Michigan
+Serving Farmington Hills, Michigan

 If you’re in the Bingham Farms, Michigan, area or anywhere in Monroe, Pontiac, Mount Clemens, or the metro Detroit area, call Steven L. Rotenberg, PLLC today to schedule a consultation to start setting up a trust.